ryanatkn/fuz/README.md

 > friendly user zystem 🧶 [fuz.dev](https://www.fuz.dev/)

 Fuz is a <a href="https://svelte.dev/">Svelte</a> UI library and CSS design system.
+It's in early alpha and there will be many breaking changes.

+Fuz is being made to support other projects that focus on end-users with emphasis on capability and efficiency.
+It's not trying to be as generalized as most UI libraries.
+Feel free to take the ideas and code for your own purposes.

 The CSS design system: